 - 1. Choose Target > Debug Active Project or click the Debug icon.
 This loads the program and switches you to the "Debug" perspective. - 2.
 You can set breakpoints in your code if desired.
 Press F8 to run. - 3.
 Use various tools provided with XDCtools and SYS/BIOS to debug the application.
-See Section 9.4 for a more detailed comparison. - RTOS Object View (ROV).
-See Section 7.5.3, ROV for System Stacks and Task Stacks and the wiki page on ROV at http://rtsc.eclipse.org/docs-tip/RTSC_Object_Viewer. - System Analyzer.
+See Section 9.4 for a more detailed comparison. - Runtime Object View (ROV).
+See the wiki page on ROV at http://processors.wiki.ti.com/index.php/Runtime_Object_View(ROV). - System Analyzer.
 See the System Analyzer User's Guide (SPRUH43) and the System Analyzer wiki page for details.